What to watch on Peacock: The best shows streaming right now

 Number of seasons: 6

 Everything about Superstore screams quintessential American workplace comedy.
-Hailing from Justin Spitzer, the talented and diverse cast of this sitcom plays employees of big-box retail chain store Cloud 9 in Minnesota.
-Through the lens of their working-class jobs, the show explores their friendships and livelihoods.
-While series star Ferrera exited before the last season, Superstore goes out with an emotionally charged final bow as it tackles the pandemic.
+Hailing from Justin Spitzer, the talented and diverse cast of this sitcom plays employees of the big-box retail chain store Cloud 9 in Minnesota.
+While series star Ferrera exited before the last season, Superstore went out with an emotionally charged final bow as it tackled the pandemic.

 Top Chef (Bravo: 2006-)